franckdervaux/gauge-table-format/README.md

 # nicegaugetables README

-This extension is helping to properly format Gauge tables.
+This extension is helping to create and maintain tables.
+A table is defined by columns separated by the | character.
+It can have separator lines where the content of each column is a series of - characters.

 ## Features